parzivale/3d-path-finding/README.md

 ## Usage

-Build up obstacles with the red voxels and set a begging and end with the green and red voxels respectivly, when ready hit start and watch it go!
+Build up obstacles with the red voxels and set a beginning and end with the green and red voxels respectively, when ready hit start and watch it go!

 ## Support